What to Look For In a Vitamin C Supplement (Liposomal + Other Options)

 Improves Nutrient Absorption

-Liposomes don’t just mean improved absorption of vitamin C. By getting more vitamin C to where it belongs, you may improve your body’s absorption of other nutrients.
+Bioavailable vitamin C supplements don’t just mean improved absorption of vitamin C. By getting more vitamin C to where it belongs, you may improve your body’s absorption of other nutrients.
 I’ve already mentioned collagen, but iron is another nutrient that relies on vitamin C to enhance its absorption.

 Healthy iron levels mean a lower risk of anemia, especially in women, better sleep, healthier skin, and a cognitive boost.
 It also helps your body synthesize certain hormones.

-How To Take Liposomal Vitamin C
+How To Take Vitamin C

-What is the recommended dosage for liposomal vitamin C?
+What is the recommended dosage for vitamin C?
 According to the National Institutes of Health (NIH), the recommended dietary allowance (RDA) of vitamin C for healthy adults over 19 is 90 mg for men and 75 mg for women.

 Women who are pregnant should aim for 85 mg per day.
 The RDA for breastfeeding women is 120 mg.
 The upper limit for everyone is 2,000 mg of vitamin C per day.

 Generally, all vitamin C is fine to take daily.
-Take liposomal vitamin C with or without food.
+Take vitamin C with or without food.
 If you’re not sure how to get started, talk to your healthcare professional, especially if you’re starting liposomal vitamin C during a pregnancy or on a detox plan.

 Things To Consider